Hāʻena State Park: Description

-The small parking lot was not large enough to accommodate all the visitors, so an overflow parking lot was built.
 The beach has a relatively safe lagoon, but very strong currents have been reported at the bay, especially in the winter.
 Amenities at the park include pay phones, picnic tables, restrooms and outdoor showers.

 Limahuli Stream enters the ocean at the park's eastern edge.
 South of the park, Makana mountain soars above Limahuli Garden and Preserve in the valley.
 Just before the Kēʻē beach is the Kalalau Trail trailhead, an 11 mi footpath that is the only land access to Nā Pali Coast State Park.
 The area surrounding the beaches is vegetated by ironwood trees, coconut palms, ti, and guava.

+A little over an hour's drive from Lihue and 5 mi west of Hanalei, Hawaii, the 230 acre is at the terminus of the Kuhio Highway (Hawaii Route 560).
+A parking reservation with an entry fee is required.
+The daily limit is 900 people.